danilovabg/data_cleaning_project_sber/outliers_lib/README.md

 4. Find observations that are out of bounds

-The method requires that the feature, on the basis of which the outlier search is performed, be normally distributed.
+The method requires that the feature, on the basis of which the outlier search is performed, should be normally distributed.

 We can try to use data transformation methods, as taking logarithms, to try to reduce the distribution to normal, or at least to symmetrical.